-The company has a fair and robust recruitment policy, which was enhanced in the previous year to launch a new careers website celebrating our people and equality, diversion and inclusion ('EDI') commitments.
-The EDI Committee supported the talent acquisition team to develop and roll out new interview training with a firm focus on EDI awareness and unconscious bias.
+The company has a fair and robust recruitment policy, previously enhanced to include a careers website celebrating our people and equality, diversion and inclusion ('EDI') commitments.
+The EDI Committee supports the talent acquisition team to develop and roll out new interview training with a firm focus on EDI awareness and unconscious bias.
 The company has a dedicated recruitment team that uses direct resourcing methods and works with recruitment suppliers to ensure good quality candidates are sourced.

-The Board engages with employees in a number of different ways, detailed within our Section 172(1) statement on page 100, led through our Director of Employee Engagement.
-The Board considered the results of our Culture Survey and regular pulse surveys.
+The Board engages with employees in a number of different ways, detailed within the Section 172[1] statement included on page 72 of our Annual Report and Financial Statements 2023/24, led through our Director of Employee Engagement.
+The Board considered the results of our regular employee engagement surveys.